 The impacts reach all the way downstream to Toyota’s assembly plant in Tecate, Mexico (Toyota Motor Manufacturing de Baja California S. de R.L. de C.V., or TMMBC).
 An aqueduct stretches over 80 miles from a diversion dam on the Colorado River in Mexicali to reservoirs that provide water to TMMBC, other businesses, farmers and homes in Tecate and along the western Baja California coast from Tijuana to Ensenada.

 In 2022, TMNA entered a multi-year collaboration with The Nature Conservancy (TNC) to help address water issues in Baja California.
-The conservation group works with local partners, cities and agricultural users, aiming to secure a sufficient, sustainable and reliable water supply for people and nature for years to come.
+TNC works with local partners, cities and agricultural users, aiming to secure a sufficient, sustainable and reliable water supply for people and nature for years to come.

 [1] Biden-Harris Administration Advances Long-Term Planning Efforts to Protect the Colorado River System, Bureau of Reclamation, October 19, 2023